cables-gl/cables/Menu.md

 - Saves the project under a different name (all project data probably needs to be copied here)

 ### Save Project To Local Storage

+### Search Project

+- Search for an operator in the visual view
+- Highlight the hits visually?

 ### Project Settings